Guidelines for applicants

 Assessment process & criteria

-Proposals will be assessed by an independent, expert panel.
-The panel will be made up of internationally renowned researchers in human microbiota from across the world.
-Panel members will review proposals individually ahead of a physical meeting of the full panel to discuss the merits of shortlisted proposals in detail.
+All proposals will first be evaluated by scientific peer reviewers on the basis of the originality and scientific quality of the project.
+A shortlist of proposals will then be assessed by an independent, expert panel on the basis of all four of the criteria below.
+The panel is made up of internationally renowned researchers in human microbiota from across the world.
+Panel members will review shortlisted proposals individually ahead of a meeting of the full panel to discuss the merits of proposals in detail.
 The panel will then decide which proposals to fund.
-Yakult and Nature Research employees will have no influence over funding decisions.
+Yakult and Nature Portfolio employees will have no influence over funding decisions.

 Proposals will be assessed against the following criteria:

 Research funded under the programme must contribute to knowledge of the human microbiota.
 Research Proposals should explain the originality of the proposed research.
 This may include novel insights into the human microbiota or the development of novel techniques.
 Research Proposals must set out well-designed, robust studies using the most appropriate methodologies, equipment, data and analytical techniques to reach the stated objectives.

 Potential scientific and social impact

 Research Proposals should set out the importance of the contribution they will make.
 For example, the research may directly answer key questions, develop techniques to further probe crucial aspects of the human microbiota or address unmet challenges or opportunities.
 The ultimate aim of the scheme is to benefit society and patients through improved knowledge, tools and techniques to understand and address gut health.

 Quality of the applicant/team and value for money